Garcinia benthamiana

-Garcinia benthamiana, also known as asashi, is a flowering tree in the family Clusiaceae or Guttiferae.
+Garcinia benthamiana, also known as asashi, is a flowering tree in the family Clusiaceae (Guttiferae).
 The specific epithet (benthamiana) honors English botanist George Bentham.

 Distribution

 Garcinia benthamiana is native to central Brazil, northern Peru, Guyana, Suriname, and French Guiana.

 Description

-Its leaves are elliptical in shape and its bark is rough and dark red-brown in color, usually covered in a green or white mold.
+Its petiolate leaves are elliptical to ovate in shape and measure 12–28 cm in length and 4.5–11 cm in width.
+The apex can be rounded, acute or acuminate, while the base is rounded to attenuate.
+It has fasciculate and axillary inflorescences, and the flowers have 15–25 stamens.
+The fruit has a verrucose epicarp and preeminent rostrum, with a smooth, elliptic seed.
+Its bark is rough and dark red-brown in color, sometimes covered in a green or white mold.
 It is a dioecious and evergreen tree.